aventez/ft-test-task/README.md

 - Pagination for duels history and caching a bit
 - Improve the flow of delay stamps as for large scale it cause memory leaks - it is fault of Redis, as every delayed message is being on a new entry.
+- Probably I would discuss with the team about repository, as eloquent uses active record pattern and abstraction for data layer can be helpful in terms of separation of concerns, but on the other hand it increases the complexity and time markup over whole engineering process.
+- Unit/E2E tests + optionally mutation testing for testing the tests :)
+- Supervisor config and more metrics, retrying failed jobs etc
+- For multiple duals at the same time be probably would have to fight against deadlocks caused by transactional logics, so think about isolation level and way of locks management